HLTech/judge-d/README.md

 ## Running tests <a name="RunningTests"></a>

-Tests are part of `mvn clean install` task - but if you'd like to only run tests (without building jar file) use
+Tests are part of `gradlew clean build` task - but if you'd like to only run tests (without building jar file) use
 ```
-mvn test
+gradlew clean test
 ```

 ## Deployment